PAGE: A Simple and Optimal Probabilistic Gradient Estimator for Nonconvex Optimization: Experiments

 In this section, we conduct several deep learning experiments for multi-class image classification.
 Concretely, we compare our \page algorithm with vanilla SGD by running standard LeNet \citep{lecun1998gradient}, VGG \citep{simonyan2014very} and ResNet \citep{he2016deep} models on MNIST \citep{lecun1998gradient} and CIFAR-10 \citep{krizhevsky2009learning} datasets.
 We implement the algorithms in PyTorch \citep{paszke2019pytorch} and run the experiments on several NVIDIA Tesla V100 GPUs.

-According to the update form in \page (see Line \ref{line:grad} of Algorithm \ref{alg:page}), \page enjoys a lower computational cost than vanilla minibatch SGD (i.e., $p=1$ in \page) since $b'<b$.
-Thus, in the experiments we want to show how the performance of \page compares with vanilla minibatch SGD under different minibatch sizes $b$.
-Note that we do not tune the parameters for \page, i.e., we set $b'=\sqrt{b}$ and $p=\frac{b'}{b+b'}=\frac{\sqrt{b}}{b+\sqrt{b}}$ according to our theoretical results (see e.g., Corollary~\ref{cor:finite} and \ref{cor:online}).
-For the stepsize/learning rate $\eta$, we choose the same one for both \page and minibatch SGD also according to the theoretical results.
+According to the update form in \page (see Line \ref{line:grad} of Algorithm \ref{alg:page}), \page enjoys a lower computational cost than vanilla minibatch SGD (i.e., $p_t\equiv 1$ in \page) since $b'<b$.
+Thus, in the experiments we want to show how the performance of \page compares with vanilla minibatch SGD under different minibatch sizes $b$ (i.e., $b=64, 256, 512$).
+Note that we do not tune the parameters for \page, i.e., we set $b'=\sqrt{b}$ and $p_t\equiv \frac{b'}{b+b'}=\frac{\sqrt{b}}{b+\sqrt{b}}$ according to our theoretical results (see e.g., Corollary~\ref{cor:finite} and \ref{cor:online}).
+For the stepsize/learning rate $\eta$, we choose the same one for both \page and minibatch SGD according to the theoretical results.

 Concretely, in Figure \ref{fig:mnist}, we choose standard minibatch $b=64$ and $b=256$ for both \page and vanilla minibatch SGD for MNIST experiments.
 In Figure \ref{fig:cifar10}, we choose $b=256$ and $b=512$ for CIFAR-10 experiments.
-Both Figures \ref{fig:mnist} and \ref{fig:cifar10} demonstrate that \page converges much faster than SGD in training and also achieves the higher test accuracy.
-Moreover, the performance gap between \page and SGD is larger when the minibatch size $b$ is larger (i.e, gap between solid lines in Figures 1a, 1b, 2a, 2b), which is consistent with the update form of \page, i.e, it reuses the previous gradient with a small adjustment (lower computational cost $b'=\sqrt{b}$ instead of $b$) with probability $1-p$.
+The first row of Figures \ref{fig:mnist} and \ref{fig:cifar10} denotes the training loss with respect to the gradient computations, and the second row denotes the test accuracy with respect to the gradient computations.
+Both Figures \ref{fig:mnist} and \ref{fig:cifar10} demonstrate that \page not only converges much faster than SGD in training but also achieves higher test accuracy (which is typically very important in practice, e.g., lead to a better model).
+Moreover, the performance gap between \page and SGD is larger when the minibatch size $b$ is larger (i.e, gap between solid lines in Figures 1a, 1b, 2a, 2b), which is consistent with the update form of \page, i.e, it reuses the previous gradient with a small adjustment (lower computational cost $b'=\sqrt{b}$ instead of $b$) with probability $1-p_t$.
 The experimental results validate our theoretical results and confirm the practical superiority of \page.

-In the following, we conduct extra experiments for comparing the training loss and test loss (Figure 3a, 4a), and training accuracy and test accuracy (Figure 3b, 4b) between \page and SGD.
-Note that Figure 3 (i.e. 3a, 3b) uses MNIST dataset and Figure 4 (i.e. 4a, 4b) uses CIFAR-10 dataset.